andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 By the way, if you scroll down to the various maps [on this website](https://www.wikiwand.com/en/articles/Place_name_changes_in_Turkey#Greek), you will see which ethnicities lived where in Turkey.
 I highly encourage a quick look at it.

 Now what about a place like Van?
 Van stayed Van, probably because Van was so ancient and tied to the ancient kingdom of Urartu, which Turks don't even believe are related to modern Armenians.
 And something like Nakhichevan?
 Nakhijevan means "first resting place" in Armenian, as it is thought that after landing on Mount Ararat, Noah first settled in the Nakhijevan area.
 Nakhichevan is one of the oldest continuously inhabited places in the region, mentioned by Greek, Persian, Armenian, and Arab historians for over two thousand years.
 So changing it outright would be a bit awkward, and what the Turks/Azeris say instead is that it's of ancient Turkic origin (Naxçıvan), rather than Armenian.
 And so they can say that, [destroy the tens of thousands of Armenian artifacts](https://en.wikipedia.org/wiki/Armenian_cemetery_in_Julfa), and claim continuity of their rule over that land.
+Unfortunately for them, this part of history is recent enough that it is [well documented from outside sources](https://archive.archaeology.org/online/features/djulfa/).

 One last point I'll mention is that many of these places were called differently by the various minorities present in the region, such as Dikranagert/Amed.
 But the point is that these names were passed down through generations of natives and bear thousands of years of history, while the new name (Diyarbakir) was made up by a committee in an office to obscure history and attempt to cover up a century of ethnic cleansing.